vsi-fi/network-stuff/basic-mpls-network/readme.md

 # Trivial MPLS network #

-Idea with this lab is to build a simple MPLS network in order to test different EVPN data centre interconnection options across a service provider -type network.
+Idea with this lab is to build a simple MPLS network in order to test different EVPN data center interconnection options across a service provider -type network.

 In order to keep things simple I opted for the below implementation specs for the SP network:

-* Unnumered IS-IS as IGP
+* Unnumbered IS-IS as IGP
 * IBGP with route-reflector on one of the P routers
 * LDP instead of RSVP for initial setup
 * L2vpn interconnection between sites